Teakowa/Teakowa/README.md

 This is Teakowa.

-I'm Co-founder of [@XNXKTech](https://github.com/XNXKTech), responsible for the day-to-day management of the company and overseeing product development, as well as being a Cloud and Platform Architecture Consultant.
+I'm Founder of [@Bytefloat](https://github.com/Bytefloat) and Co-founder of [@XNXKTech](https://github.com/XNXKTech), From November 2021 to December 2022, as XNXKTech's CIO will be responsible for managing the company and overseeing product development, also a Cloud and Platform Architecture Consultant.

 My Wechat ID